About Us

 Jane Kempe, Office Administrator (part-time)

 Jane has worked with the EMOWPDB since 2005.
-She is a valued member of our team and one of the first faces you’ll see if you visit us in the office.
-Within her role, Jane adeptly manages diverse administrative and bookkeeping tasks, ensuring the smooth operation of our daily functions.
-Additionally, Jane takes on the responsibility of serving as the Project Coordinator for the Oxford Invitational Youth Robotics Challenge.
+She is a valued member of our team and one of the first faces you’ll see when you visit our office.
+In her role, Jane adeptly manages diverse administrative and bookkeeping tasks, ensuring the smooth operation of our daily functions.
+Additionally, Jane serves as the Project Coordinator for the annual Oxford Invitational Youth Robotics Challenge.

-During her leisure hours, Jane enjoys spending time with her husband and family, going for walks, bird watching, and relaxing by the water in Port Stanley and Grand Bend.
+During her leisure hours, Jane enjoys spending time with her husband and family, and her cat Purrl, and going for walks, and relaxing by the water in Port Stanley and Grand Bend.

 jane@workforcedevelopment.ca

-At EMOWPDB, Bashir holds the position of our trusted Data Analyst.
-Over the past few years, he has diligently crafted a solid reputation as a reliable and meticulous expert in LMI (Labor Market Information).
+At the EMOWPDB, Bashir holds the position of our trusted Data Analyst.
+Over the past few years, he has diligently crafted a solid reputation as a reliable and meticulous expert in LMI (labour market information).
 Bashir’s innovative thinking sets him apart, as he consistently goes the extra mile to ensure exceptional outcomes.
 When you seek a positive perspective, Bashir is the person to approach.
-Apart from his core responsibilities, he actively participates in multiple advisory committees and plays a pivotal role in driving key deliverables, such as the EmployerOne survey.
+Apart from his core responsibilities, he actively participates in multiple advisory committees and plays a pivotal role in driving key deliverables, such as the annual EmployerOne survey.

 Bashir commits to a positive attitude, no matter what the obstacles or outcomes may be.
-He’s from Nigeria, he’s a loving father and husband, enjoys playing soccer, and is a life-long learner.
+He is from Nigeria, a loving father and husband, enjoys playing soccer, and is a lifelong learner.

 bashir@workforcedevelopment.ca